Crawley: Origins

 The area may have been settled during the Mesolithic period: locally manufactured flints of the Horsham Culture type have been found to the southwest of the town.
-Tools and burial mounds from the Neolithic period, and burial mounds and a sword from the Bronze Age, have also been discovered.
+Tools and burial mound from the Neolithic period, and burial mounds and a sword from the Bronze Age, have also been discovered.
 Crawley is on the western edge of the High Weald, which produced iron for more than 2,000 years from the Iron Age onwards.
 Goffs Park—now a recreational area in the south of the town—was the site of two late Iron Age furnaces.
 Ironworking and mineral extraction continued throughout Roman times, particularly in the Broadfield area where many furnaces were built.

+Passing through the north of the modern borough, the historic Sussex–Surrey border follows ridges and a trackway, in contrast to the Sussex–Kent border to the east, which follows waterways.
+According to Mark Gardiner, the border dates at least as far back as the Saxon period, although may in fact be earlier and represent the border between Roman cantons or Iron Age kingdoms.
 In the 5th century, Saxon settlers named the area Crow's Leah—meaning a crow-infested clearing, or Crow's Wood.
 This name evolved over time, and the present spelling appeared by the early 14th century.
 By this time, nearby settlements were more established: the Saxon church at Worth, for example, dates from between 950 and 1050 AD.

 Although Crawley itself is not mentioned in the Domesday Book of 1086, the nearby settlements of Ifield and Worth are recorded.
-The first written record of Crawley dates from 1202, when a licence was issued by King John for a weekly market on Wednesdays.
-Crawley grew slowly in importance over the next few centuries, but was boosted in the 18th century by the construction of the turnpike road between London and Brighton.
-When this was completed in 1770, travel between the newly fashionable seaside resort and London became safer and quicker, and Crawley (located approximately halfway between the two) prospered as a coaching halt.
+Crawley's High Street was built on part of the route from London to the port of New Shoreham, a major port in the 12th and 13th centuries that was on the most direct route between London and Normandy, used by the king and his knights and soldiers.
+The first written record of Crawley dates from 1202, when King John issued a licence for a weekly market on Wednesdays.
+As a small market town, Crawley grew slowly in importance over the next few centuries and as the Wealden iron industry declined, the town became an important centre for smuggling between the Sussex coast and London.
+Later in the 18th century, Crawley was boosted by the construction of the turnpike road between London and Brighton.
+When this was completed in 1770, travel between the newly fashionable seaside resort of Brighton and London became safer and quicker, and Crawley (located approximately halfway between the two) prospered as a coaching halt.
 By 1839 it offered almost an hourly service to both destinations.
 The George, a timber-framed house dating from the 15th century, expanded to become a large coaching inn, taking over adjacent buildings.
 Eventually an annexe had to be built in the middle of the wide High Street; this survived until the 1930s.
 The original building has become the George Hotel, with conference facilities and 84 bedrooms; it retains many period features including an iron fireback.